code4it-dev/c4it-hugo/content/article/2023/101-introduction-to-feature-flags/index.md

 </feature>
 ```

-## Feature Gate Filters: a way to activate flags based on specific advanced conditions
+## Conditional Feature Filters: a way to activate flags based on specific advanced conditions

 Sometimes, you want to activate features using complex conditions.
 For example: